 "The DfC Consultation Report for the 2016 Sign Language Framework has not been published.
-The 2016 Sign Language Framework has not yet been approved by an Executive due to the previous periods when the Assembly did not sit, the urgent response to COVID and the priority to focus on the Sign Language Bill.
-The 2016 draft Framework is being refreshed and will include appropriate references to the Bill.
-Ministerial approval will be required for referral for Executive approval due to its cross-cutting nature."
+The 2016 Sign Language Framework has not yet been approved by an Executive due to the previous periods when the Assembly did not sit, the urgent response to COVID and the priority to focus on the Sign

-&lt;sup>11 DfC email correspondence with RalSe.
+&lt;sup>12 DfC email correspondence with RalSe.
 11 February 2025.